-Thinking about rewarding yourself for a good workout with a nice, juicy cheeseburger?
-Well, don’t.
-The food you eat after hitting the gym just may be the most important food you eat all day.
+Thinking about rewarding yourself for a good workout with a bucket of fries and a bacon cheeseburger?
+Think again.
+What you eat after hitting the gym may just be the most important food you eat all day.
 See, muscles store excess energy in the form of glycogen and protein and, when you work out, the body burns fuel from your pre-workout meal, then it breaks down glycogen stored in muscles.
 Within a few hours of working out, muscle protein drops and muscles begin to break down.
 However, within a 45-minute window, your body is the most responsive with absorbing carbohydrates and protein.
 Here are the best foods to fuel and reload the depleted muscles.

 Greek Yogurt Greek yogurt has double the amount of protein compared to regular yogurt and is a great source of carbohydrates.
 “Mix it with cereal or fruit,” recommends Dr. Louise Burke, head of Sports Nutrition at the Australian Institute of Sport and coauthor of The Complete Guide to Food for Sports Performance: Peak Nutrition for Your Sport.
 Fresh berries pack micronutrients, which have been proven to help fight muscle soreness.